 There may also be transfer bonuses that give you more points whenever you convert your Membership Rewards balance to a partner program, increasing the value of your points accordingly.

 What are the other features of American Express Cards?

 Bonus sign-up points

 If you haven’t held almost any American Express card in the past 18 months, you might be eligible for a new card sign-up bonus!
 These vary depending on promotions, so check out our latest sign-up deals.

 Acceptance of American Express by retailers

 American Express in Australia (much like the US and UK) is not accepted by all merchants, and others charge an additional fee for payment with an American Express Card.

 As such, any savvy point hacker would likely have an American Express Card and a Mastercard or Visa on hand, for times when Amex is not accepted/preferred.
 But most major stores will accept Amex without an issue.

 All Amex-issued cards, regardless of rewards program, come with ‘Amex Offers‘ which are immediate statement credits for hitting a spending target with a specific retailer.

 Examples include a $30 credit for spending $150 at Myer, or $50 credit back after spending $350 with Qantas.
-These promotions refresh fairly frequently, so check your account for any new deals.
+These promotions refresh fairly frequently, so check our deals page for any new listings.

 The American Express Referral Program